-The typical asking rate per listing is in the $40's per square foot per year.
-The Cathedral Hill submarket is seeing a decrease in rates.
-In the last 3 months, the median rate fell $11 per sqft per year.
-That's a 20% decline in rent.
+The typical asking rate per listing is in the $30's per square foot per year.
+The Cathedral Hill submarket is going through a an increase in rates.
+In the last 3 months, the median rate went up $11 per sqft per year.
+That's a 36% rise in rent.

-Compared to the rest of the Bay Area market, the Cathedral Hill submarket has higher rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the Bay Area market, the Cathedral Hill submarket has smaller rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 10 listings have been made available, which means leases most likley are leasing quickly.
-You'll want to be prepared to make an offer immediately.
+In the last 90 days, 7 listings have come on the market, which means new availabilities might be leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 13,680 sqft, there are still 0 listings below 2,000 sqft.
-Most properties in this area are close to 5 stories.
-Most buildings in this region were built in 1950 and are Class B.
+Even though the median size is 5,400 sqft, there are still 0 listings below 2,000 sqft.
+Most properties in this region are approximately 5 stories.
+Most buildings in this market were built in 1950 and are Class B.